ripanmukherjee/Robotic-Greeter/Development_Code/Speech_Recognition_Code/README.rst

 This folder contains all the Speech Recognition related code written in Python as follow:

 1. Speech_Question.py_:
-Speech_Question.py is to ask YES or NO related questions to the customer.
-If this program does not get input from customers within a given time, it will prompt a pop-up message to click ok or cancel.
+Speech_Question.py is to ask YES or NO related questions to the user.
+If this program does not get input from users within a given time, it will prompt a pop-up message to click ok or cancel.
 It will be called from Main_Process.py and Main_Process.py will pass the question as an argument in this program.
 Depending on the person's response, this program will give an output (inside of a text file: Speech_Question_Output.txt) as YES or NO or NONE.
 And with that response, Main_Process.py will perform different tasks.

 Also, you can run this program as a stand-alone program.